Kotey538/fast_robots.github.io/docs/pages/lab4.md

 ## Discussion

+This lab taught me the importance of precise wiring when working with microcontrollers.
+The lab provided valuable hands-on experience in motor control and system calibration, laying the groundwork for future closed-loop control enhancements.

 * * *

 # Acknowledgements
-*   I referenced Nila Narayan and Stephan Wagner’s pages.
+*   I referenced Stephan Wagner page.